“Don’t blame yourself or worry. Neither does a bit of good” – Janet Morris

 He’s going back to his original owner, destined for another stint of beatings, starvation and loneliness!

 Such a mistake will haunt him for the rest of his life!

 This is the story of our family dog Sam.

 One night my dad had to rush out, which meant no routine walk for Sam.

-When Sam looked up at my dad, as he approached the door, the sadness in his eyes painted a picture…
+As my dad approached the door, the sadness in Sam’s eyes painted a picture…

 “Why isn’t he taking me out?”